 2.1.
 Competition as a dynamic process of ecological stability

 Competitive interactions among species have been discussed for many years.
 The first experiments were performed by Gause in the 1930s [38].
 He showed that two species (Paramecium spp. and yeasts) occupying the same niche, cannot live in stable harmony together; they can interact in two ways – by dividing the niche or by competitive exclusion.
 Competitive exclusion can cause local extinction of one of the species.
 Studies of competitive exclusion using two similar species can give clear results, used by Rishbeth [39] to formulate a biological method of reducing root rot Fomes annosus (=H. annosum) by a competing fungus Peniophora= P. gigantea.
-However, French et al. [40] argue that many common ecological interactions – particularly those involving competition and parasitism – can be easily confused and that there is often a lack of empirical evidence for reciprocal interactions among species.
-A similar opinion is expressed by Keddy [41] and Boddy [42].
+However, French et al. [40] argued that many common ecological interactions – particularly those involving competition and parasitism – can be easily confused and that there is often a lack of empirical evidence for reciprocal interactions among species.
+A similar opinion was expressed by Keddy [41] and Boddy [42].
 They underline the distinction between interference competition and competition with exploitation.
 The nature of competitive and exploitive competition among wood decay fungi is not fully understood [43].
-The several types of interactions between competing mycelia are illustrated in Boddy et al. [44].
+The several types of interactions between competing mycelia were illustrated in Boddy et al. [44].
 The authors underline the different value of defensive and aggressive mechanisms in different environment (stressful or un-stressful) and the importance of sequence of fungal establishment in wood.
 Observations made in situ show that in nature there is a complex array of environmental and substrate interactions, such that the relationship between two organisms is highly dependent on these other interactions in addition to direct species-to-species interactions.
-This problem was studied by Maynard et al. [45,46].
-Maynard [45] showed that in a community rich in species and individuals, competitive exclusion does not occur, and that species richness is a self-reinforcing buffer against strong antagonistic interactions.
+Maynard et al. [45] showed that in a community rich in species and individuals, competitive exclusion does not occur, and that species richness is a self-reinforcing buffer against strong antagonistic interactions.
 Furthermore, Maynard [46] suggests also that biotic interactions are much more important than abiotic conditions for explaining fungal interactions.
 There are species interactions which have significant positive and negative effects on wood‐decay fungal activity.
 Functional outcomes and community structure are largely unrelated to abiotic conditions, but taxonomic richness, evenness, and species associations (i.e., co‐occurrence patterns) exhibit strong relationships with community function, which affects decomposition rates and fungal activity.
-A similar pattern is found by Terhonen et al. [47], who studied the composition of tree endophytes.
+A similar pattern was found by Terhonen et al. [47], who studied the composition of tree endophytes.
 Accounting for wood traits, fungal species were much more likely to have positive than negative co‐occurrence patterns and competitive exclusion was extremely rare, whereas positive interactions among fungal endophytes were more common than expected.
 Evidence suggested that, across a wide range of wood traits, cooperation may outweigh competition for these fungi.
 These results shed light on why an artificially introduced competitor sometimes is ineffective in reducing the target fungal disease species.

 2.2.
 Influence of evolutionary history